-43 SCPRT, The Economic Impact of Domestic Travel Expenditures of South Carolina Counties in 2005 (August 2006).

-government revenues generated by tourism were over \$1 billion.44 Economic development in the Myrtle Beach region is anticipated to continue and the proposed I-73 linkage to the I-73/I-74 Corridor would help to accommodate this growth.
+Travel and tourism is important to the economy of South Carolina, and accommodating tourists attracted to this area is vital.
+This industry is the number one employer and fourth largest generator of gross state product in South Carolina.45 In 2006, tourists spent \$9.1 billion in South Carolina.46 Sales tax paid by visitors was over \$253 million (11.4 percent of total sales tax collections), and overall state and local government revenues generated by tourism were over \$1 billion.47 Economic development in the Myrtle Beach Region is anticipated to continue and the proposed I-73 linkage to the I-73/I-74 Corridor would help to accommodate this growth.

 Access to the Myrtle Beach area for out-of-state travelers is critical to maintain the economy of the state.
-Approximately 32 percent of the \$8.5 billon spent by tourists in the state in 2005 was in Horry County.45 In 2004, almost 70 percent of those employed in the Grand Strand area were in retail and wholesale trade, and service industries.46 According to the 2006 Myrtle Beach Statistical Abstract, there were an estimated 13.2 million visitors to the area in 2004, and each spent an average of \$101.76 per person per day.47 Approximately 81 percent of the visitors, 10.3 million, travel to the area via automobile.48 In 2004, the American Automobile Association (AAA) ranked Myrtle Beach as the fourth most popular driving destination in the United States, behind the major metropolitan areas of Orlando, Florida, Anaheim, California, and Las Vegas, Nevada.49 Myrtle Beach is the only one of these areas not directly linked to a major interstate corridor.
+Approximately 32 percent of the \$9.1 billon spent by tourists in the state in 2006 was in Horry County.
+In 2004, almost 70 percent of those employed in the Grand Strand area were in retail and wholesale trade, and service industries.
+According to the 2007 Myrtle Beach Statistical Abstract, there were an estimated 13.8 million visitors to the area in 2005, and each spent an average of \$118.80 per person per day.
+Approximately 90 percent of the visitors, 12.4 million, travel to the area via automobile.
+In 2004, the American Automobile Association (AAA) ranked Myrtle Beach as the fourth most popular driving destination in the United States, behind the major metropolitan areas of Orlando, Florida, Anaheim, California, and Las Vegas, Nevada.
+Myrtle Beach is the only one of these areas not directly linked to a major interstate corridor.

 Tourism is based on the concept of a location being a desirable vacation destination.
-The Atlantic Ocean and abundance of golf courses and shopping opportunities add to the attraction of the Myrtle Beach area as a destination of choice.
+The Atlantic Ocean and an abundance of golf courses and shopping opportunities add to the attraction of the Myrtle Beach area as a destination of choice.
 Reaching the destination with efficiency and ease is a part of the overall vacation experience.
-According to the 2006 Myrtle Beach Statistical Abstract, the top ten states of visitor inquiry origin in 2002 included North Carolina, New York, Pennsylvania, Ohio, Virginia, South Carolina, Tennessee, Georgia, New Jersey, and Maryland.50 The proposed project would enable tourists from these and other states to access the area more efficiently.
+According to the 2007 Myrtle Beach Statistical Abstract, the top ten states of visitor inquiry origin in 2005 included North Carolina, New York, Ohio, Pennsylvania, Virginia, Georgia, South Carolina, Tennessee, Illinois, and Michigan.53 The proposed project would enable tourists from these and other states to access the area more efficiently.

-State roads provide current access through these counties between the I-73/I-74 Corridor and the portion of proposed I-73 between I-95 and the Myrtle Beach area.
-This project would link the southern portion of I-73 to the I-73/I-74 Corridor, which would provide interstate access throughout the entire northeast portion of South Carolina and beyond to the Myrtle Beach area.
-This access would allow visitors to reach their vacation destinations in the eastern portion of South Carolina more easily.
+U.S. Routes and state roads provide current access through these counties between the I-73/I-74 Corridor and the portion of proposed I-73 between I-95 and the Myrtle Beach area.
+This project